Andy-J-marshall/littlemoor-website/README.md

     ```sh
     git checkout -b your-branch-name
     ```
-3. **Make your changes**: Make the necessary changes to the codebase.
+3. **Make your changes**: Make the necessary changes to the codebase

 4. **Commit your changes**: Stage and commit your changes with a meaningful commit message:
     ```sh
     git add .